The Metadata allows Google and other search engines to quickly access the most important information about the pages of your website.

 Our initial steps for all Intensive SEO clients is to identify the most used and search for keywords - the 'gold dust' terms your potential clients use to find you online.
 Once we have a list of keywords to share with you, we'll edit this to your requirements and request you sign off the final Keyword Plan list.

 Once the keywords are approved we use this list to identify a focus keyword per page of the current website.
-The main Menu pages are typically the first set of Metadata we produce, however, if there are specific pages within the site which have high performance and visitor numbers we can include these in our initial pass of Metadata.
+The main Menu pages are typically the first set of Metadata we produce, however, if there are specific pages within the site that have high performance and visitor numbers we can include these in our initial pass of Metadata.

 The Meta Title is the most impacting and important part of the Meta.
 Changes to the Title will affect the SEO visibility and ranking.
-The Description is focussed more to entice the user to click through to the website.
+The Description is focused more to entice the user to click through to the website.